 If you loved the Super Mario video game series, chances are you like Yoshi.
 He appeared in all series launched after 1990.
 His character was well-developed.
 He was useful and fun to be around with.

 As for the game, no needs much convincing to play Super Mario Bros.
 The series is one of the most successful games of all time.
-It has been turned into movies, cartoons, books and multiple slots available on new online casinos.
+It has been turned into movies, cartoons, books and multiple slots available on .
 There are also several spinoffs inspired by the series, and Yoshi is present in most of them.

 Roach (The Witcher 3)